Operating during the coronavirus lockdown and beyond

 - Safe working in education, childcare and children’s social care settings.

 - Protective measures for holiday or after-school clubs and other out-of-school settings for children during the coronavirus (COVID-19) outbreak

-A printer-friendly PDF of the below FAQs is available here.
+A printer-friendly version of the FAQ is available for download here.

 - Who is able to operate?

 Early years settings (including nurseries and childminders) and wraparound settings can offer provision to all children.